SaladLab/Json.Net.Unity3D/README.md

  - Remove JPath class to reduce size of DLL.
  - Remove DiagnosticsTraceWriter support.

+For Unity.Lite version, additional works are done to make more lite.

+ - Remove JsonLinq (JToken, ...)
+ - Remove Bson

 ## FAQ

  - Q: App stops throwing MissingMethodException for ComponentModel.TypeConverter like this.
 ```
 MissingMethodException: Method not found: